garylirocks/quickrefs/azure-policy.markdown

 - For resource groups, use `Microsoft.Resources/subscriptions/resourceGroups` as alias, not `Microsoft.Resources/resourceGroups`

 - While the Azure Policy VS Code extension is handy for verifying policy rules locally, it has some shortcomings:
+  - The policy file name needs to end with `.pd.json`
   - Can't verify rules targeting subscriptions or resource groups
   - It doesn't validate some of the limits, sometimes a rule is fine locally, but would be rejected by Azure when you deploy:
     - 100 "value count" iterations per policy